aarndv/atm-project/README.md

 # HaBank Buhay ATM System in C++

 A robust console-based ATM system developed in C++ that simulates essential banking operations, with all transactions handled in Philippine Pesos (₱).

 This project was created in compliance with the final project requirements for CCS0015 Data Structures and Algorithm.

-**This is created in compliance for CCS0015 Data Structures and Algorithm's final project.**

 ---

 ## Features

-- **Secure Authentication**: Log in with an encrypted PIN (4-digit, alphanumeric) for secure access to your account.
+- **Secure Authentication**: Log in with an encrypted 4-digit alphanumeric PIN for secure account access.
-- **Deposit, Withdraw, and Balance checking**: Core banking functionalities.
+- **Core Banking**: Perform deposits, withdrawals, and check your balance.
-- **Transaction logging with reference IDs**: Keeps a detailed history of all account activities.
+- **Comprehensive Transaction Logging**: A detailed history of all account activities is maintained with unique reference IDs.
-- **Bill payment and internal transfers**: Facilitates paying bills and sending money to other users.
+- **Bills & Transfers**: Conveniently pay bills and send money via internal transfers to other users.
-- **Currency conversion (USD, JPY, SKW, INR)**: Allows users to see their balance in different currencies.
-- **Loan calculator with simple interest**: Enables users to calculate potential loan payments.
+- **Currency Conversion**: View your balance converted to USD, JPY, SKW, or INR.
+- **Loan Services**: Apply for and manage loans with a built-in simple interest calculator and payment functionality.
-- **File-based data persistence (`CSV` format)**: All user data and transaction logs are saved and loaded from files.
+- **Data Persistence**: All user data and transaction logs are securely saved and loaded using CSV files.
-- **Organized user data**: Each user's data is stored in a dedicated `data/[userID]` folder.
+- **Organized User Data**: Each user's data is neatly stored in a dedicated data/[userID] folder.- **Secure Authentication**: Log in with an encrypted PIN (4-digit, alphanumeric) for secure access to your account.

 ---